luminous-software/start-page-plus/docs-source/features.md

 to switch to a different application, and then back again to Visual Studio.

-However, for those people who prefer links to be opened in their default browser, there's an option to change Start Page+'s behavior to do just that.
+However, for those people who prefer links to be opened in their default browser, there's an option to change *Start Page+*'s behavior to do just that.

 ### Links